Snickers Chia Pudding

-This Snickers Chia Pudding tastes just like the chocolate bar you know and love!
-It’s made with a super-rich chocolatey chia pudding base and topped off with a peanut butter caramel and crunchy peanuts.
+This Snickers Chia Pudding tastes like the chocolate bar you know and love!
+It’s made with a super-rich chocolatey chia pudding base and topped off with peanut butter caramel and crunchy peanuts.
 This recipe is naturally vegan, gluten-free and made with healthy ingredients!

 A healthy chocolate pudding